cds-snc/gcds-docs/src/en/components/checkbox/use-case.md

 <h2 class="mt-0 mb-400">Related components</h2>

-[Radios](/en/components/radio) to give a single option from a larger set of options.
+<a href="/en/components/radio" class="link-light">Radios</a> to give a single option from a larger set of options.

-[Select](/en/components/select) to give a single or multiple options from a larger set in a dropdown format.
+<a href="/en/components/select" class="link-light">Select</a> to give a single or multiple options from a larger set in a dropdown format.

-[Inputs](/en/components/input) for short, single-line responses.
+<a href="/en/components/input" class="link-light">Inputs</a> for short, single-line responses.

 </section>